 Construction is one of the deadliest jobs in the United States.
 If you suffered an injury on the job, there is a chance that negligence was a contributing factor.
 Your employer may be guilty of failing to provide proper safety gear, or inadequate training.
 Contact HawkLaw to discover what your case might really be worth.
 Our team has over 50 years of combined experience, and has recovered millions of dollars for our clients throughout South Carolina.

 Plus, we work on a contingency fee basis – meaning you won’t pay a dime unless we win.
 Don’t let a construction accident go without legal attention.
 We understand how personal injuries can alter your life, and want to extend our assistance to those struggling to heal.
-Call (843) 737-9356 to schedule your consultation in Mount Pleasant today!
+Call (843) 737-9356 or use our contact page to schedule your consultation today!